-- Bid wins and dredge employment-The Company generates revenues when the Company wins a bid for a dredging contract and starts that project.
-Although the Company's dredging equipment is subject to downtime for scheduled periodic maintenance and repair, the Company seeks to maximize its revenues by employing its dredging equipment on a full-time basis, allowing for scheduled down time and mobilization.
-If a dredge is idle (i.e., the dredge is not employed on a dredging project or undergoing scheduled periodic maintenance and repair), the Company does not earn revenue with respect to that dredge during the time period for which it is idle. - Project and dredge mix -The Company's domestic dredging projects generally involve domestic capital, maintenance, coastal protection and rivers & lakes work and its foreign dredging projects generally involve capital work.
-In addition, the Company's projects vary in duration and, in general, projects of longer duration result in less dredge downtime in a given period.
-Moreover, the Company's dredges have different physical capabilities and typically work on certain types of dredging projects.
-Accordingly, the Company's dredges have different daily revenue generating capacities.
+- Bid wins and dredge employment The Company recognizes backlog upon a project being awarded.
+We begin to recognize revenues when a dredging contract commences a major activity on the project.
+The period prior to the commencement of a major activity for dredging projects can range from 45 days to six months depending on the complexity of the project and environmental work windows.
+Although our dredging fleet is subject to downtime for scheduled periodic maintenance and regulatory dry dockings, we seek to maximize our revenues by employing our dredging fleet on a full-time basis.
+If a dredge is idle (i.e., the dredge is not employed on a dredging project or undergoing scheduled periodic maintenance and revenue with respect to that dredge during the time period for which it is idle. - Project and dredge mix The Company's domestic dredging projects generally involve capital, maintenance, coastal protection and rivers & lakes work, while our foreign dredging projects generally involve capital work.
+In addition, our projects vary in duration which is generally driven by the type of work undertaken.
+In general, projects of longer duration result in less dredge downtime in a given period.
+For example, capital deepening projects generally span several years due to their complexity and environmental windows.
+Moreover, our dredges have different physical performance capabilities and typically work on certain types of dredging projects.
+Accordingly, our dredges have different daily revenue generating capacities.

-The Company generally expects to achieve different levels of gross profit margin (i.e., gross profit divided by revenues) for work performed on the different types of dredging projects and for work performed by different types of dredges.
-The Company's expected gross margin for a project is based upon the Company's estimates at the time of the bid.
-Although the Company seeks to bid on and win projects that will maximize its gross margin, the Company cannot control the type of dredging projects that are available for bid from time to time, the type of dredge that is needed to complete these projects, the competitive landscape at the time of bid or the time schedule upon which these projects are required to be completed.
-As a result, in some quarters the Company works on a mix of dredging projects that, in the aggregate, have relatively high expected gross margins (based on project type and dredges employed) and in other quarters, the Company works on a mix of dredging projects that, in the aggregate, have relatively low expected gross margins (based on project type and dredges employed).
+We generally expect to achieve different levels of gross profit margin (i.e., gross profit divided by revenues) for work performed on the different types of dredging projects and for work performed by different types of dredges.
+Our expected gross margin for a project is based upon our estimates at the time of the bid.
+Although we seek to bid on and win projects that will maximize our gross margin, we cannot control the type of dredging projects that are available for bid from time to time, the type of dredge that is needed to complete these projects, the competitive landscape at the time of bid or the time schedule upon which these projects are required to be completed.
+As a result, in some quarters the Company works on a mix of dredging projects that, in the aggregate, have relatively high expected gross margins (based on project type and dredges employed) and in other quarters, we work on a mix of dredging projects that, in the aggregate, have relatively low expected gross margins (based on project type and dredges employed).

-• Project execution-The Company seeks to execute all of its projects consistent with or at a higher production than its as-bid project estimates.
-In general, the Company's ability to achieve its project estimates depends upon many factors including soil conditions, weather, variances from estimated project conditions, equipment mobilization time periods, unplanned equipment downtime or other events or circumstances beyond the Company's control.
-If the Company experiences any of these events and circumstances, the completion of a project will often be accelerated or delayed, as applicable, and, consequently, the Company will experience project results that are better or worse than its estimates.
-The Company does its best to estimate for events and circumstances that are not within its control; however, these situations are inherent in dredging.
+Project execution-The Company seeks to execute all of our projects consistent with or at a higher production than our as-bid project estimates.
+In general, our ability to achieve our project estimates depends upon many factors including soil conditions, weather, variances from estimated project conditions, equipment mobilization time periods, unplanned equipment downtime or other events or circumstances beyond our control.
+If we experience any of these events and circumstances, the completion of a project will often be accelerated or delayed, as applicable, and, consequently, we will experience project results that are better or worse than our estimates.
+We do our best to estimate for events and circumstances that are not within our control; however, these situations are inherent in dredging.